saltyrtc/saltyrtc-server-python/RELEASING.md

 8. Create a new release on GitHub.

+9. Push a Docker file to the ``ci/docker-builds`` branch (and remove old images, if desired).

-9. Prepare CHANGELOG.rst for upcoming changes:
+10. Prepare CHANGELOG.rst for upcoming changes:

    ```rst
    `Unreleased`_ (YYYY-MM-DD)
    --------------------------
    ```

-10. Pat yourself on the back and celebrate!
+11. Pat yourself on the back and celebrate!